ismailtaher/react-task-organizer-3/README.md

 All the **CRUD operations** along with Drag and Drop updates are being handled inside `tasksSlice.js`.
 Also the tasks are now sorted on the basis of their **priority** (low, medium, high & extreme).
 Each tasks can be viewed separately in the the **Modal** containing `SingleTaskPage.jsx` , which gives the details about that specific task.
 You can **Edit or Delete** a task using the buttons provided on each task's card.

+Each container now has limitations to what task it can accept or not depending on that task's status.
+A green outline will appear over certain containers to signify if they can accept that task or not.

 A progress bar is shown below the task in the TaskCard component (right now the progress bar depends on the task’s status e.g. if a task’s status is “To Do”, the progress bar would show 25% and if the task’s status is “In Review”, the progress bar would show 75%).

 UI updates also applied along with media queries to make it work on all screen sizes (hopefully).